 ‘Pissed on the door mat again, hasn’t he?’
 I said.

-‘Sneaky little bastard,’ said Claire.
+‘Sneaky little bastard,’ Claire said.

 I considered leaving it to the others to sort out, but decided against it.
 Picking up the soiled mat by the corners, I carried it through the flat – trying to avoid inhaling the acrid stench – dropped it into the bathtub and rinsed it off.